Environmental Remediation Wastewater Ordinance

 The Illinois Ethics Act regulates ethical conduct, political activities, and the making and acceptance of gifts by governmental officers and employees.
 The Illinois Ethics Act required units of local government to pass ordinances regulating political activities and the making and accepting of gifts by their officers and employees in a manner no less restrictive than the Act.

-Article 20 of the Ethics Ordinance establishes an Ethics Commission consisting of three members appointed by the Executive Director, with the advice and consent of the Board of Commissioners.
+Article V of the Ethics Ordinance establishes an Ethics Commission consisting of three members appointed by the Executive Director, with the advice and consent of the Board of Commissioners.

 The Ethics Commission is responsible for accepting complaints under the MWRD’s Ethics Ordinance, which regulates political activities and the solicitation and acceptance of gifts by MWRD officers and employees.
-Pursuant to Section 20-4 of the Ethics Ordinance, complaints must be in writing, signed, and notarized.
-Upon receipt of a signed, notarized, written complaint, the powers of the Ethics Commission may include, but are not limited to: investigation, conducting hearings and deliberations, issuing recommendations for disciplinary actions, and imposing fines.
+Upon receipt of a written complaint, the powers of the Ethics Commission may include, but are not limited to: investigation, conducting hearings and deliberations, issuing recommendations for disciplinary actions, and imposing fines.
 Note that the Ethics Commission shall, however, act only upon the receipt of a written complaint alleging a violation of the Ethics Ordinance and not upon its own prerogative.

 A complaint may be filed with the Ethics Commission by:

-Emailing the signed, notarized, written complaint as an attachment to email@example.com, or
+- Emailing the written complaint as an attachment to email@example.com, or

-Mailing the signed, notarized, written complaint via U.S. Mail to:
+- Mailing the written complaint via U.S. Mail to: